Rhythm Tengoku: Reception

 Rhythm Tengoku has received generally positive reception.
 While it did not receive much attention before its release, it was very well received by consumers.
 The game received an Excellence Prize for Entertainment at the 10th annual Japan Media Arts Festival in 2006.
 Video game designer Frank Lantz listed Rhythm Tengoku amongst his five favourite games.
-Eurogamer's staff ranked it the 36th best game of 2006 while its readership voted it the 50th best.
+Eurogamers staff ranked it the 36th best game of 2006 while its readership voted it the 50th best.
 Tom of Eurogamer called it the best Game Boy Advance game of the year while he and fellow Eurogamer staff member James felt that it was at least on par with Elite Beat Agents (which also received positive reception).
 GameSpy's Andrew Alfonso praised its music, gameplay, and variety; he felt however that it was not long enough.
 GamesRadar staff included the game's drum lessons in its list of the "20 Magical Nintendo moments".
 A reviewer at Computer and Video Games (CVG) gave praise to it for its Pocket Fighter and WarioWare-like humour and its quality music but felt that the game lacked replay value and length.
-Kotaku's Brian Ashcraft called it "one of the Game Boy Advance's most interesting (and enjoyable) titles".
-GamesRadar's Shane Patterson recommended it for people who liked WarioWares art aesthetics and music.
+Kotakus Brian Ashcraft called it "one of the Game Boy Advance's most interesting (and enjoyable) titles".
+GamesRadars Shane Patterson recommended it for people who liked WarioWares art aesthetics and music.
 CVGs Andy Kelly included the Bon Odori song in his list of the 100 best video game themes ever.
 He called it "insanely catchy."
-Eurogamer's Chris Schilling used Rhythm Tengoku as an example of a game that would be overlooked if the Game Boy Advance was region-locked.
-1UP.com's Bob Mackey called its lack of an American release "one of the great Game Boy Advance injustices of 2006".
+Eurogamers Chris Schilling used Rhythm Tengoku as an example of a game that would be overlooked if the Game Boy Advance was region-locked.
+1Up.coms Bob Mackey called its lack of an American release "one of the great Game Boy Advance injustices of 2006".
 Wireds Chris Kohler noted that Rhythm Tengoku (as well as other games) should be released on the Virtual Console or WiiWare services, but it was not.